nextflow-io/training/docs/hands_on/04_implementation.md

     !!! warning

         There is an optional [`tag`](https://www.nextflow.io/docs/latest/process.html#tag) line added to the start of this process.
-The [`tag`](https://www.nextflow.io/docs/latest/process.html#tag) line allows you to assign a name to a specific task (single execution of a process).
+The [`tag`](https://www.nextflow.io/docs/latest/process.html#tag) line allows you to assign a name to a specific task (single instance of a process).
 This is particularly useful when there are many samples/replicates which pass through the same process.

     ```groovy linenums="1" hl_lines="31"